 This guest post was contributed by Kayleigh Alexandra from MicroStartups.org:

-You only have a few seconds to make a good first impression when someone visits your website.
-Modern-day consumers have come to expect all business websites should have a quick loading time, the ability to scroll, simple site navigation, scintillating copy, compelling imagery, great offers – the list is endless.
+You only have a few seconds to make a great first impression when someone visits your website.
+Modern-day consumers have come to expect all business websites should have a quick loading time, the ability to scroll, simple site navigation, scintillating copy, compelling imagery, great offers – the list goes on.
 Where do you start?
 Consider integrating these five non-negotiable features on your website, and you’ll be well on your way to online success.

 1) A Quick Loading Time